INDOOR TO OUTDOOR GARDENING: A SEED STARTING JOURNEY - PART 3

 This garden approach is great for patios and decks, especially if you are tight on space.
 Container gardening has two advantages to call out!
 First, you have better control over the soil and can move around your container as needed for the sun (depending on its size).
 Second, the vegetables will be easier to access when it comes to harvesting.
+Make sure to use high-quality soil, like Miracle-Gro, to keep your plants fed with essential nutrients.
 Learn more details at the link below.

 This garden option is great when the soil in your backyard is not the best for growing vegetables.
 A raised garden bed allows you to create the perfect growing environment, considering size and depth.
 Another advantage of growing above the ground is that you limit exposure to insect pests and disease found in native soil.
+Miracle-Gro makes a special raised bed soil that will help grow bigger, more bountiful plants (vs. unfed plants).
 Here are some more resources and tips for growing in a raised bed:

 If you've got the space, use it!
 A large area or backyard is perfect for larger plantings.
 To get started, you'll need to do some prep work such as clearing weeds and boosting the existing soil in your yard.
+Miracle-Gro All Purpose Garden Soil is perfect for all your outdoor, in-ground gardening needs.
+The soil is fortified with continuous release plant food and feeds for up to 3 months so your plants will have the foundation they need to thrive.
 Get more details here: